spectrocloud/librarium/content/docs/06-integrations/00-kubernetes-generic.md

 - Meet CIS standards for operating systems (OS).

-- Enable a Kubernetes audit policy in the pack that you can customize by adjusting API server flags.
+- Enable a Kubernetes audit policy in the pack.
+The audit policy is hidden, and you cannot customize the default audit policy.
+If you want to apply your custom audit policy, refer to the [Enable Audit Logging](/audit-logs/kube-api-audit-logging)  guide to learn how to create your custom audit policy by adjusting API server flags.

 - Replace a deprecated PodSecurityPolicy (PSP) with one that offers three built-in policy profiles for broad security coverage: